Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 - the invitation token
 - the type of the submitted step data

-For the step data to be accepted, it has to pass the following the checks:
+For the step data to be accepted, it has to pass the following checks:
 - the invitation exists
 - the invitation is pending (i.e. not completed nor cancelled)
 - the author is allowed (i.e. it is part of the greeters)